 The novel is written in a very peculiar style – it is full of invented slang, some of which the author has adapted from the Russian language.
 There is also a little political twist among the book’s themes – the author couldn’t resist shaming totalitarian governments for disrespecting human rights.
 Overall, the text is full of interesting details and the book is definitely a worthy read.

 You can get a good understanding of what the novel is about from this summary – feel free to use it to nail an essay or to get a taste of whether or not you would enjoy reading the book.
-But if you don't have time to finish reading all of this but still need that essay, use our graduate paper writing service and get your paper in no time!
-Get help with writing an essay for any topic you need from professionals.
+But if you don't have time to finish reading all of this but still need that essay, use our essay writing website and get your paper in no time!
+Get business or psychology essay writing help for any topic you need from professionals.

 Characters in “A Clockwork Orange” Novel